Matt Caren

 Research

-At MIT, I researched how people use their voices to communicate sound.
+At MIT, I researched how people communicate about sound.
 I was advised by Joshua Tenenbaum and Jonathan Ragan-Kelley, and lucky enough to be mentored by Kartik Chandra and Karima Ma.

-I was a founding member of the Voxel Lab, and led undergraduate committees on AI and interdisciplinary computing at the Schwarzman College of Computing.
+I helped found the Voxel Lab, and led undergraduate committees on AI and interdisciplinary computing at the Schwarzman College of Computing.

 I spent several summers at Apple developing multimodal LLM systems and bioinformatics algorithms.
 Some of my work lives on in Apple Intelligence and the Health app.